-NEW YORK, January 28, 2013 – According to PwC US, the greater New Orleans area could see an approximate 25 percent increase in direct spending over last year's game as the Super Bowl returns to one of its traditional host markets.
-Super Bowl XLVII is expected to generate approximately $185 million in direct spending by the National Football League (NFL), businesses, visitors, and media on area lodging, transportation, food and beverage, entertainment, business services, and other hospitality and tourism activities.
-This estimate is based on a proprietary analysis that considers characteristics unique to this year's event including the participating teams, attributes of the greater New Orleans market, national economic conditions, corporate and other ancillary activities, and other factors.
+New York, January 30, 2017 – According to PwC US, the greater Houston area could see an approximate 40 percent increase in direct spending over the last time the market hosted the Super Bowl in 2004.
+Super Bowl LI is expected to generate approximately $190 million in direct spending by the National Football League (NFL), businesses, visitors, and media.
+This estimate includes spending on area lodging, transportation, food and beverage, entertainment, business services, and other hospitality and tourism activities.
+It is based on a proprietary analysis, which considers characteristics unique to this year's event such as the participating teams, local market attributes, national economic conditions, and scheduled corporate and other ancillary activities.